gaprieto/multitaper/README.md

 - v1.1.5
    - Minor typo in mt_deconv. (thanks to Miguel Neves)
    - Typo in definition of njump, thanks to subhacom.
+- v1.1.6
+   - Speed up of Jackknife, using vectorized scipy.stat.t.ppf
+   - Changed np.int to int in some places.
+   - Added Numba speedup (thanks to k-kemna)

 # Documentation
 - Web page (https://multitaper.readthedocs.io) created using Sphinx and published via readthedocs.